cjmlgrto/mlgrto.com/_posts/2015/2015-03-27-macbook-pro.md

 ![MacBook Pro front view](/uploads/blog/2015/2015-03-27-macbook-pro/IMG_8696.jpg)

 The MacBook Pro has become the archetypal laptop that many PC manufacturers strive to create.
 It’s an incredibly versatile powerhouse within a sleek, modern and minimal refinement of the classic unibody aluminium design.
-It’s a distillation of what Apple stands for— and it is _the_ laptop I’d use for years to come.
+It’s a distillation of what Apple stands for — and it is _the_ laptop I’d use for years to come.